Job seeker - dangers from the net!

-Well, there I obviously have to go further: Leyendecker in the event "The big leak: WikiLeaks and the consequences: which information should remain private, which are made public?"
-Was especially good because he is so gorgeous like no one else about the failures of his own guild, eg in the economic crisis duke.
+Well, I obviously have to go a little further: Leyendecker in the event “The big leak: WikiLeaks and the consequences: Which information should remain private, which should be made public?” was especially good because he was more wonderful than anyone else about the failures of his own guild, for example in the economic crisis.

 And because he drew my attention in the course of my research to a danger that threatens job seekers in addition to the otherwise popular topos of the googling staff from the net:

 Namely, journalists who are hoping to find potential whistelblowers on Facebook to find people who have left a particular company and who are complaining about their ex-boss.

 Constanze Kurz and Daniel Domscheidt-Berg briefly held their breath for this new research method.
 And I will also learn a little more about this.
 Until then, all users are advised not to blaspheme on Facebook or anywhere else about their ex-boss.
 Otherwise you quickly get into the crosshairs ...

 By the way, Andreas has a very detailed one Article written about this panel.

 The event Shitstorm-surfers, trolls and other annoyances: Do we need a new ethic for the net? was highly productive, whether on the podium and between moderator and audience.
 After all, she has once again confirmed one of my personal prejudices :-)